OT and OTA Students

 Caregiver Education and Support

-Caregivers are a vital part of hospice care.
 Occupational therapy practitioners provide training in safe transfers, body mechanics, adaptive techniques, and energy conservation strategies.
 Supporting caregiver occupational balance and providing strategies to reduce stress can help prevent burnout.

 Reflection Question